BrainHew/rsschool-cv/cv.md

 VK: https://vk.com/vadfenrir

 ### About Me
-I am a 3rd year BRU student of the Faculty of Engineering and Economics.
-My goals are to become a successful programmer, learn new things and become better in this field.
-I'm diligent, and I'm getting things done.
-I approach the matter responsibly and bring everything to the end.
+I am a 3rd year student of the BRU Faculty of Engineering and Economics.
+My goals are to become a successful programmer, learn something new and become better in this field.
+I have no work experience, but I created several projects during my studies.
+My greatest strength is C#, ASP.NET , created a backend on it using the MVC structure or Web API, also used ASP.NET Core Identity.
+From the frontend, I made up websites using React JS and Redux libraries, and also tried to write in TypeScript, below I gave a link to the repository of this project.
+Although I have used all these technologies, I feel insecure about them.
+There is a lack of a strong JS base.
 ### Skills
 - C#, .NET, ASP.NET
 - SQL